What is a business budget?

 Pro tip: link the totals on the summary page to the original sums in your other budget tabs.
 That way when you update any figures, your budget summary gets updated at the same time.
 The result: your very own budget calculator.

-Budgets for different types of business
+Small business budgets for different types of company

 While every good budget has the same framework, you’ll need to think about the unique budgeting quirks of your industry and business type.